k3vinq/k3vinq.github.io/src/content/posts/ctf/vietnam-championship-series-ctf/writeup.md

 ![](./image/kiwi/themes.png)

-Doing some grep to quickly identity some "dangerous" function, endpoints in the source code
+I did some grep to quickly identify some "dangerous" functions and endpoints in the source code

 ```bash
 rg "register_rest|wp_ajax" -g "*.php" # entrypoint